Jack Aitken

-Born and raised in London to a Scottish father and South Korean mother, Aitken began competitive kart racing aged seven.
-He made the transition to cars when he competed in the Intersteps Championship with Fortec Motorsport, with whom he then went on to race with in the Formula Renault BARC Winter Series, Formula Renault NEC and Formula Renault Eurocup.

-After winning the Formula Renault Eurocup in 2015, Aitken was signed up for the Renault young driver academy, with which he remained until 2019.
-After competing in the GP3 Series in 2016 and 2017 he progressed to Formula 2 for 2018.
-He was Williams F1's reserve driver from 2020 until announcing his exit from the team in January 2023, and raced for the team at the 2020 Sakhir Grand Prix, replacing George Russell, who, in turn, replaced Lewis Hamilton at Mercedes for the event.
+Born in London to a Scottish father and South Korean mother, Aitken won the Formula Renault Eurocup in 2015 and was a Renault junior in the GP3 Series and Formula 2.
+While serving as Williams' reserve driver in Formula One, Aitken filled in for George Russell at the 2020 Sakhir Grand Prix.
+In sports car racing, Aitken raced in the DTM for Emil Frey Racing, and made his GTP debut in 2023 for Cadillac.

 Early and personal life

 Jack Anthony Han-Aitken was born on 23 September 1995 in London to a Scottish father and South Korean mother.
 Aitken holds dual British and South Korean citizenship.

 Junior racing career

 Karting

 Aitken started his karting career at Buckmore Park Kart Circuit in Kent aged seven.
 He competed in the 2010 Super 1 National Kart Championships in the Rotax Mini Max class, with ProTrain racing alongside Jack Hawksworth, finishing third behind champion and future Formula 2 teammate George Russell.